mcsee/Software-Design-Articles/Articles/TDD Conference 2021/Want More Value Faster Take Many More Much Smaller Steps/readme.md

 ## Bio

 We all know and love GeePaw and his inimitable style of "Helping Geeks Produce for Over 40 Years."

-> TL;DR: Baby steps are the best way to go from one place to the next one.

 ## Talk